soffes/blog/published/2012-06-24-staying-strong/staying-strong.markdown

 ---
-title: Staying Strong
+tags:
+- freelance
-categories: freelance life
+- life
 ---

+# Staying Strong

 Part of being an engineer (especially in San Francisco) is getting recruiter emails.
 Most of the time, they are [awful](http://awfulrecruiters.com).